Harjun751/ip/docs/README.md

 ## Setting tasks to be done after: `do`
 Makes a task dependent on another task being done first.

-> [!NOTE]
-> A task dependent on another can only be marked after the task that it is dependent on is marked done.
+> **NOTE**: A task dependent on another can only be marked after the task that it is dependent on is marked done.

 Format: `do [index] /after [index]`